Finder makes money from featured partners, but editorial opinions are our own.

 How to buy shares in Air New Zealand

-1. Compare share trading platforms.
-To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
-Our table can help you choose.
+To buy shares listed in Australia such as Air New Zealand, you'll need to sign up to a broker with access to the ASX.
+Our table can help you compare share trading platforms and choose.
+Then follow these steps.

 Air New Zealand stock price (ASX:AIZ)